Home

 1- What is a Pronoun

-A pronoun is a word which is used in place of a noun.
+A pronoun is a word used in place of a noun.
+Usually pronouns are used to avoid the repetition of nouns as is reflected in the following passage.

 “Tom is a simple peasant.
 Tom goes to his fields early in the morning.
 Tom loves to work hard.
 Tom ploughs the fields with his mule throughout the day.
 Tom lives with his family happily.